Grouparoo is the Reverse ETL Tool that meets you where you are.

 Once you’ve defined these connections, Grouparoo regularly queries your data for updates.
 As you get new customer data, Grouparoo will automatically read and sync that data to your destinations.

-Grouparoo also keeps all of your profile data up-to-date and ensures that everything we send to a destination was recently checked against the source of truth.
+Grouparoo also keeps all of your Record data up-to-date and ensures that everything we send to a Destination was recently checked against the source of truth.
 That way, you can rest with a sense of security that your data is accurate and current.

 With Grouparoo, runs can be triggered every hour, every day, every week, or in real-time.